teslamotors/fleet-telemetry/README.md

 * Logger: This is a simple STDOUT logger that serializes the protos to json.

 ## Metrics
-Prometheus or a statsd interface supporting data store for metrics, this is required you should always monitor your applications.
+Prometheus or a StatsD interface supporting data store for metrics.
+This is required for monitoring your applications.

 ## Protos
 Data is encapsulated into protobuf messages of different types.
-We do not recommend making changes but if you need to recompile them you can always do so with:
+We do not recommend making changes, but if you need to recompile them you can always do so with:

   1. Install protoc, currently on version 3.21.12: https://grpc.io/docs/protoc-installation/
   2. Install protoc-gen-go: `go install google.golang.org/protobuf/cmd/protoc-gen-go@v1.28`